Got side hustle potential? How to turn a hobby into a business

 If you haven’t already, now’s the time to formalize the system you use for keeping track of your income and expenses.

-With our online application, you can review your coverage options, get a quote and purchase a policy in less than 10 minutes.
+With our online application, you can review your coverage options, get a quote and purchase a policy in about 10 minutes.
 Once your payment is received, you will gain immediate access to your live certificate of insurance, which you can easily modify to meet the needs of your customers, vendors and business partners.

 If you need help, our licensed, U.S.-based insurance professionals are standing by.